Churchill Infantry Tank

 • Language: English

-The Churchill is an interesting tank, quite different from any other British tank of World War II, built outside the normal process of British tanks and the Department of Tank Design.
+The Churchill is quite different from any other British tank of World War II, built outside the normal process of British tanks and the Department of Tank Design.
 It was built under the watchful eye of the Prime Minister, after whom it was named, by a firm with no previous experience of tank production.
 Despite being condemned as unsuitable and more than once being scheduled to be replaced by a better design this never actually happened.
 It remained in production and ultimately vindicated itself since, although it was slow and noisy it was found to have superior climbing ability and thicker frontal armour than the vaunted German Tiger.

 David Fletcher MBE was born in 1942.
 He has written many books and articles on military subjects and until his retirement was the historian at the Tank Museum, Bovington, UK.
 He has spent over 40 years studying the development of British armoured vehicles during the two World Wars and in 2012 was awarded an MBE for services to the history of armoured warfare.